-One of the most common types of crashes involving motorcycles is the left-turn collision.
+One of the most common types of crashes involving motorcycles through changing lanes or left-turn collisions.
 It happens when a car driver takes a left turn in front of a motorcycle that had the right-of-way.
 Most of these involve three circumstances.

 First, and most common, is at an intersection, and the motorcycle is proceeding though under a green light (or no light but having the right-of-way) and a car driver doesn’t see the bike and pulls a left in its path.

 The second scenario is on a highway were a driver is making a left turn onto a side street or into a parking lot or driveway and doesn’t see an oncoming motorcycle and turns into its path.

 The third is less common but just as deadly.
 It happens when a driver is turning left off of a multi-lane highway.
 Instead of turning from the far-left lane, the driver turns from one of the right-hand lanes across the left lane and doesn’t see that a motorcycle is in their blind spot in the far left lane.
 The same type of crash happens when a driver turns left on a highway, and a motorcycle was passing them on the left after crossing the center line.